CyberSecTuning/Obsidian-Notes/Table of Contents/Modules/Assembly/GDB.md

 ...SNIP...
 gef➤
 ```
+-q is quiet mode, to hide gdb introduction

 As we can see from `gef➤`, GEF is loaded when GDB is run.
 If you ever run into any issues with `GEF`, you can consult with the [GEF Documentation](https://hugsy.github.io/gef/), and you will likely find a solution.